 Dr Pommier: Ok.
 But most of the tumors are actually nonfunctional.
 So in contrast, how do the patients with nonfunctional pancreatic neuroendocrine tumors come to diagnosis?

 Dr Phan: So nonfunctioning pancreatic neuroendocrine tumors in my practice, typically come in after they have symptoms related to obstructive jaundice, new onset diabetes, vague symptoms of abdominal pain, nausea, and even weight loss and abdominal bloating.
 These are symptoms that are oftentimes misconstrued for other types of diseases, which leads patients with nonfunctioning neuroendocrine tumors to be more likely to be diagnosed later in their stage of disease.

-Dr Anthony explains that the RADIANT-3 is the largest phase 3 clinical trial in the treatment of advanced PNET.
+Dr Anthony explains that the RADIANT-3 is the largest phase 3 clinical trial in the treatment of advanced, progressive PNET.
 The primary object response was progression-free survival.
 Other end points included response rates, overall survival, and safety signals.
 The major finding of RADIANT-3 was a significant increase in progression-free survival among the AFINITOR patients.

 Drs Pommier and Anthony are paid consultants of Novartis.

 Dr Pommier: All of us here were involved in the RADIANT-3 Trial, which stood for RAD 001, which was the initial name of AFINITOR in advanced neuroendocrine tumors.
 And Dr Anthony, what were the key criteria in the terms of design of the RADIANT-3 Trial?

 Dr Anthony: Rod, the RADIANT-3 Trial was the largest randomized, placebo-controlled study that was done in this rare disease.
 This was a global trial, approximately 410 subjects were randomized 1:1, either to AFINITOR at 10 mg per day, or placebo.